OpenLiberty/tutorial-microprofile/README.md

 2. Add metadata to describe metrics.
 3. Access useful JVM/server base metrics.
 4. Access the registries that contain all registered metrics and metadata.

-Some basic files have been provided for you such as a basic pom file for building our application with maven, a License file, some basic Open Liberty configuration in the form of xml and the directory structure required for this microservice.

 ### Displaying metrics